xy-graveyard/dapp-scsc-solidity/README.md

 **Requirements:**
 - Watch this video on staking a node in XYO
 - Check out [dApper](https://github.com/XYOracleNetwork/tool-dapper-react)
-  - dApper allows you to interact with the smart contracts from the project on the browser
+  - dApper allows you to interact with the smart contracts from the scsc library on the browser

 **Suggestions:**
--
+- Follow the walkthrough below to familiarize yourself with the scsc in the dApper environment.
+This is a good starting point to understanding how our scsc interacts with XYO.

 ### Walkthrough

-# How to add stake on XYO Diviner
+### How to add stake on XYO Diviner

 ### Access our SCSC library through IPFS